Reference Services Department

 The majority of the university's public computers are located inside the Libraries and supported by iTech.
 The Learning Commons alone has approximately 166 computers available for use by students, faculty, staff, and the general public.
 Additional computers are available elsewhere in the library.

 Cook Library Room 110, located in the northeast corner of the Learning Commons, is a computer-equipped classroom used primarily for library instruction provided by Reference Services librarians.

-The Cook Library Learning Commons also houses the Education Resources Center, Speaking Center, and Writing Center.
+The Cook Library Learning Commons also houses the Curriculum Materials Center, Speaking Center, and Writing Center.
 The Commons Gallery art exhibit space is located in the southwest corner of the Learning Commons.

 Reference services are provided in-person, by telephone, and online.
 In addition to walk-up assistance, reference assistance is also available in the form of one-on-one or small group consultations with a librarian.
 Students, faculty, and staff may submit the consultation request form to schedule a meeting with a librarian.